neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.server.packs.repository.PackCompatibility#UNKNOWN` - The compatibility of the pack with the game is unknown as the major version is set to the max integer value.
 - `net.minecraft.server.packs.resources.ResourceMetadata#getTypedSection`, `getTypedSections` - Gets the metadata sections for the provided types.
 - `net.minecraft.util.InclusiveRange#map` - Maps a range from one generic to another.
+- `net.minecraft.util.random`
+    - `Weighted#streamCodec` - Constructs a stream codec for the weighted entry.
+    - `WeightedList#streamCodec` - Constructs a stream codec for the weighted list.
 - `net.minecraft.util.thread.BlockableEventLoop#shouldRunAllTasks` - Returns if there are any blocked tasks.
 - `net.minecraft.world.entity`
     - `EntityType`
         - `STREAM_CODEC` - The stream codec for an entity type.
         - `$Builder#notInPeaceful` - Sets the entity to not spawn in peaceful mode.
+    - `Entity#canInteractWithLevel` - Whether the entity can interact with the current level.
     - `InsideBlockEffectType#CLEAR_FREEZE` - A in-block effect that clears the frozen ticks.
     - `LivingEntity#dropFromEntityInteractLootTable` - Drops loot from a table from an entity interaction.
     - `PositionMoveRotation#withRotation` - Creates a new object with the provided XY rotation.